Omega-3 fats are constantly in the news, and by now almost everyone has at least some awareness of the health benefits these fatty acids can provide.

 Bad fats are not usually found in nature.
 It’s what we do to foods that create the bad fats.
 The low-fat craze of the last few decades has ruined the health of many people by adding processed sugar in huge amounts to the American diet.

 Healthy fats such as those from tree nuts, avocados, olive oil, and cold-water fish are all good for you in moderate amounts.
+Be sure to check with your doctor before adding or changing anything in your diet.

 Modify Diet To Reduce Chronic Inflammation